 In order to reach large sections of population, epidemiologist William Foege developed Eradication Escalation (E2) to contain smallpox outbreaks during October (the seasonal low point of smallpox transmission where prevention of just few cases could stop a smallpox chain transmission).
 Other obstacles faced included forcibly vaccinating an Indian religious leader to convince his followers to be vaccinated, negotiation of ceasefires for vaccine transport in war-torn Nigeria, vaccinating in concentric rings around an outbreak, and cash bounties to reward the reporting of smallpox cases.
 Finally in 1977 the last case of naturally contracted smallpox was reported in Somalia, in Ali Maow Maalin, and in 1980 the WHO announced that smallpox had been eradicated.
 We cover the history of smallpox, including the vaccination and eradication, in more detail in our entry on smallpox.

-The chart below shows a timeline of innovation in the development of vaccines.
+The chart here shows a timeline of innovation in the development of vaccines.
 Each bar begins in the year in which the pathogenic agent was first linked to the disease and the bar ends in the year in which a vaccination against that pathogen was licensed in the US.

 For some diseases there has been a relatively short timespan between when the infectious agent was linked to the disease and when a vaccine was developed.
 The quickest was 10 years for measles.
 The agent was linked to the disease in 1953 and the vaccine was licensed in the U.S. in 1963.

-Malaria is proving harder as it has been over a century since the agent was linked to the disease.
-Alphonse Laveran discovered in 1880 that the Plasmodium parasite is the cause for malaria.5 Early vaccines developed in the last several decades were insufficiently effective and until recently none of the scientific efforts led to a licensed vaccine.
+Early vaccines developed in the last several decades were insufficiently effective and until recently none of the scientific efforts led to a licensed vaccine.
 Recently there has been new hope for a malaria vaccine as we document in the relevant section in our entry on malaria.

 Vaccine innovation has followed both scientific and political-economic developments: